dnic-dev/bw-modeling-mcp-light/README.md

 - Set formula rule for a target field (StepFormula)

 ### `bw_set_transformation_routine`
 Set a field routine, start routine, or end routine on a Transformation.
 Supports both ABAP and AMDP (SQLScript).
-The routine code is written directly via the tool.
+The routine code is written in combination with an ADT MCP server.

 ### `bw_delete_transformation_routine`
 Remove an existing routine from a Transformation field.